Jason Logan: Making Ink

 Jason’s Friday Feature Artist Interview can be found at the bottom of this page.

 Artist, illustrator and designer Jason Logan says he wanted to dig into the way that meaning and colour get together in the form of natural ink, giving the viewer a kind of dream world of colour to dive into; something fluid, promising and visceral, as natural ink is moving across the page.
-From the way it swirls in a beaker to the sound it makes when swishing across paper, ink has a living energy.
+From the way it swirls in a beaker to the sound it makes when swishing across the paper, the ink has a living energy.

 Jason shares his ‘ink tests’, where alchemy and foraging combine to create fantastical abstract forms, which seem to drip or emerge from the little landscapes condensed into tiny bottles.
 Fibre Arts Take Two was thrilled to welcome Jason Logan, all the way from Toronto, to chat about the wonderful world of ink and colour.